flumeapp/help.flumeapp.com/preferences/flumepro.md

 Flume for Mac via [Setapp](https://go.setapp.com/stp154) includes Flume Pro as standard and does not require any additional upgrade purchase, as it is covered by Setapp's monthly subscription fee.

+For more information on Flume Pro, please see the [Flume Pro FAQ.](http://support.flumeapp.com/customer/en/portal/topics/965352-flume-pro---faq/articles)

 ------

 ## Upgrading to Flume Pro

 To upgrade to Flume Pro, simply open Flume's [Preferences](/preferences/README.md), click on the "Flume Pro" tab, then click on "Upgrade to Pro".

 Upon a successful purchase, you will be presented with a thank you screen.
-Your licence code will be emailed to you as well as your purchase receipt.
+Your licence code will be emailed to you, as well as your purchase receipt.

 If you do not receive your licence code, please check your Spam folders.
 If you made a mistake with your email address, [please contact us.](https://flumeapp.com/support/)

+> **[info]**
+> Licence codes can be activated on up to 5 Macs (personal-use)

 ## Activating Flume Pro